-- Use the Levelling-Up Fund as a catalyst for further regeneration on the Isle of Sheppey. - Use the Sittingbourne Supplementary Planning Document as a model framework to support town centre regeneration. - Implement the Property Asset Strategy to support best use of our assets and look to increase our income. - Deliver economic development through the UK Shared Prosperity Fund (UKSPF) and the Rural England Prosperity Fund (REPF) (currently programmed to March 2025). - Develop an Economic Development Strategy, building on the successes of the Economic Improvement Plan. - Progress a Local Plan with local needs and capacity at its heart. - Support skills development through advocacy and partnership working. - Develop the borough's second Heritage Action Plan that reflects in-house and partnership capacity, to support and promote our outstanding assets. - Seek partnerships and support funding bids to facilitate the re-opening of rail freight-heads at Ridham Dock, to get freight off the roads and onto rail. - Support Network Rail to address the increased traffic congestion at Sittingbourne railway bridge.
+- Use the Levelling-Up Fund as a catalyst for further regeneration on the Isle of Sheppey. - Use the Sittingbourne Supplementary Planning Document as a model framework to support town centre regeneration. - Implement the Property Asset Strategy to support best use of our assets and look to increase our income. - Deliver economic development through the UK Shared Prosperity Fund (UKSPF) and the Rural England Prosperity Fund (REPF) (currently programmed to March 2025). - Develop an Economic Development Strategy, building on the successes of the Economic Improvement Plan. - Progress a Local Plan with local needs and capacity at its heart. - Support skills development through advocacy and partnership working. - Develop the borough's second Heritage Action Plan that reflects in-house and partnership capacity, to support and promote our outstanding assets. - Support modal shift and partnership-based solutions to key issues countering sustainability and congestion.